Crowdsourcing: The Good

 Crowdsourcing: The Bad

 Logos.
 I cringe every time I hear someone brag that they crowdsourced their logo.
 For one thing I have an intense distaste for doing work on spec.
 Most logo crowdsourcing sites (as well as contests) do just this — a bunch of designers create a logo for free, getting paid only if the company likes and select it.
 But logos are critical to the identity of a company.
-It’s not just a matter of what looks nice on a business card and a website banner.
-The always-meaty and useful Smashing Magazine ran an article called Vital Tips for Effective Logo Design, accompanied by this graphic.
-Do you really want to entrust this critical piece of your image to starving artists out there eager to get their hands on your $200?
+It’s not just a matter of what looks nice on a business card and on a website.
+Do you really want to entrust this critical piece of your brand to starving artists out there eager to get their hands on your $200?
 Pay someone what they’re worth and get it done right.

 Crowdsourcing SXSW: The Ugly